-Express agreement, support, and highlight interesting posts with the prominent button on every post.
+Express agreement, support, and highlight interesting posts with the prominent like button on every post.

-- Each post shows which users have liked it
+- All likes are public; each like, when expanded, shows which users have liked it.

 - A user’s profile tracks all given and received likes.

 - The first “Like” on a post will trigger a notification to the post’s author.